r-lib/fastmap/README.md

 [![R build status](https://github.com/r-lib/fastmap/workflows/R-CMD-check/badge.svg)](https://github.com/r-lib/fastmap/actions)
 <!-- badges: end -->

-**fastmap** is a package that implements _maps_ -- that is, key-value stores -- in R.
+**fastmap** implements the following data structures for R:

+* `fastmap`: maps (key-value store)
+* `faststack`: stacks
+* `fastqueue`: queues

-The usual way of doing this in R is to use environments.
+The usual way of implementing maps in R is to use environments.
 However, this method is problematic when using a large set of keys or randomly-generated keys, because each time you use a key or even check for the existence of a key using `exists()`, that key is interned as a symbol and stored in the R symbol table, which is never garbage-collected.
 This means that every time you use a new key -- whether it is to store an object or just check whether the key exists in the environment, R leaks a little memory.
 If you have a relatively small, fixed set of keys, or if your R process is a short-running process, this may not be a problem.
 But if, for example, you have a long-running R process that uses random keys, then the memory leakage can cause a noticeable increase in memory usage.
 Also, when R's symbol table is large, garbage collection events, which occur regularly, take more time, reducing R's performance in general.
 (See the _Memory leak examples_ section of this document for more information.)

 **fastmap** solves this problem by storing the keys as C++ `std::string` objects, and so it does not use the R symbol table at all.
 The values are stored in a list so that R knows not to garbage-collect them.
 In C++, fastmap uses a [`tsl::hopscotch_map`](https://github.com/Tessil/hopscotch-map/) (which is similar to `std::unordered_map`) to map from the keys to indices in the list of values.